Clivern/Peanut/README.md

     <img src="/assets/chart.png?v=0.1.16" width="80%" />
 </p>

-Peanut provides an API and a command line tool to deploy and configure the commonly used databases and services like `SQL`, `NoSQL`, `message brokers`, `graphing`, `time series databases` ... etc. It perfectly suited for developmenet, manual testing, automated testing pipelines and test drives.
+Peanut provides an API and a command line tool to deploy and configure the commonly used databases and services like databases, message brokers, graphing tools ... etc. It perfectly suited for developmenet, manual testing, automated testing pipelines where mocking is not possible and test drives.

-Under the hood, it works with the containerization runtime like `docker` to deploy and configure the service.
+Under the hood, it works with the containerization runtime like docker to deploy and configure the service.
 Destroy the service if it is a temporary one.

-Technically you can achieve the same with a bunch of `YAML` files or using a configuration management tool or a package manager like `helm` but peanut is pretty small and fun to use & should spead up your workflow!
+Technically you can achieve the same with a bunch of yaml files or using a configuration management tool or a package manager like helm but peanut is pretty small and fun to use & should spead up your workflow!

 ## Documentation